awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 For more information, see [Amazon EC2 R6i Instances](http://aws.amazon.com/ec2/instance-types/r6i)\.

 **High memory \(u\-\*\) instances**
-These instances offer 6 TiB, 9 TiB, 12 TiB, 18 TiB, and 24 TiB of memory per instance\.
+These instances offer 3 TiB, 6 TiB, 9 TiB, 12 TiB, 18 TiB, and 24 TiB of memory per instance\.
 They are designed to run large in\-memory databases, including production deployments of the SAP HANA in\-memory database\.

 For more information, see [Amazon EC2 High Memory Instances](http://aws.amazon.com/ec2/instance-types/high-memory/) and [Storage Configuration for SAP HANA](https://docs.aws.amazon.com/quickstart/latest/sap-hana/storage.html)\.
 For information about supported operating systems, see [Migrating SAP HANA on AWS to an EC2 High Memory Instance](https://docs.aws.amazon.com/sap/latest/sap-hana/migrating-hana-to-hm.html)\.